reaventech/jfdbank-oauth2-s2s-client-example/README.md

 &ensp; * Then uses that `Access Token` in order to call PriceFeed API Candlestick endpoint url via `WebClient`.

 &ensp; * This method will call PriceFeed API Candlestick endpoint url and get a recent price data of a financial instrument identified by its ISIN code.

-3. `scheduledPriceFeeAPICandlestickRequest()` a scheduled method which uses `WebClient` in order to authenticate.